chef/chef-web-docs/chef_master/source/delivery_truck.rst

    syntax.rb
    unit.rb

-These recipes correspond to a specific phase in the |chef delivery| pipeline.
+Each recipe corresponds to a specific phase in the |chef delivery| pipeline.
 The recipes in the build cookbook should include the same-named recipe in the ``delivery-truck`` cookbook.
 For example, to include the ``lint.rb`` recipe from the ``delivery-truck`` cookbook, update the ``lint.rb`` recipe in the build cookbook to add the following:

 .. code-block:: ruby